-The Commission provides no more than 50 per cent of total project costs in the Publishing Historical Records in Documentary Editions category.
-NHPRC grant recipients are not permitted to use grant funds for indirect costs (as indicated in 2 CFR 2600.101).
+The Commission provides no more than 50 per cent of total project costs in the Publishing Historical Records in

-Cost sharing is required.
-The applicant's financial contribution may include both direct and indirect expenses, inkind contributions, non-Federal third-party contributions, and any income earned directly by the project.
+Documentary Editions category.
+NHPRC grant recipients are not permitted to use grant funds for indirect costs kind contributions, non-Federal third-party contributions, and any income earned directly by the project.
 Indirect costs must be listed under the applicant's cost sharing contribution.